AARP Eye Center

 Our Tennessee Sen. Bob Corker says 800,000 Tennesseans “lack adequate health insurance to protect themselves and their families.”
 Right now, these folks only get care when they have to – crowding our emergency rooms and raising the cost of care for those with insurance.
 That’s why AARP pushed for the state to expand its Medicaid program to cover hard-working Tennesseans.
 We’re talking about someone who makes less than $16,000 (or $32,000 for a family of four).

-We commissioned a report by respected Tennessee researchers (led by John Gnuschke) that found Medicaid expansion would mean an estimated 22,000 new jobs.
+We commissioned The Economics of Medicaid Expansion that found Medicaid expansion would mean an estimated 22,000 new jobs.
 It also would have brought in nearly $578 million in local and state tax revenue.

 For every one dollar spent by the state – we would get $30.
 The state would not pay anything the first three years – and no more than 10 percent of the cost once fully implemented.